AJ Freund: Crystal Lake home of murdered boy demolished

 The company Green Demolition volunteered their services to tear the home down.
 They began Wednesday morning and the home was demolished in less than an hour.

-Some residents said they home so type of memorial will go up in place of the home honoring A.J.
+Some residents said they hope some type of memorial honoring A.J. will go up in place of the home.

 PREVIOUS COVERAGE